Brandon Parker: Oakland / Las Vegas Raiders

+San Francisco 49ers (first stint)

+On March 18, 2024, Parker signed a one–year contract with the San Francisco 49ers.
+On August 27, Parker was released by the 49ers as part of final roster cuts.
+On September 2, Parker was re-signed by the 49ers and released a week later.

+Atlanta Falcons

+On September 10, 2024, Parker was signed by the Atlanta Falcons.

+Parker was released on August 26, 2025 as part of final roster cuts and re-signed to the practice squad the following day.
+On September 2, he was released from the practice squad.

+San Francisco 49ers (second stint)

-On March 10, 2023, Parker re-signed with the Raiders.
+On September 17, 2025, Parker signed with the San Francisco 49ers' practice squad.

 Personal life

-Parker currently is married to Dominique Green, whom he met while attending NC A&T, and together they have a 1-year-old daughter.
+Parker is married to Dominique Green, who he met while attending NC A&T, and together they have a 1-year-old daughter.
 On November 18, 2017, Parker proposed to Green on the field before kickoff in Parker's final home game against arch rival North Carolina Central.

 Parker's father was an All-ACC offensive lineman for the University of North Carolina and his mother a prep basketball star at Carver High School and later playing for North Carolina.
-Parker's older sister, Jasmine, also attended his NC A&T and was a member of the women's basketball program.
+Parker's older sister, Jasmine, also attended NC A&T and was a member of the women's basketball program.